Q: What is the Voluntary Human Extinction Movement?

 There must be millions of people around the world who are independently arriving at the same conclusion.
 A large portion of today's Volunteers were vehement extinctionists before they learned of the title "VHEMT".

-The true origins of The Movement can be found in the natural
+The true origins of The Movement can be found in the natural abundance of

-abundance of love and logic within each one of us.
-Our in-born sense
+love and logic within each one of us.
+Our in-born sense of justice guides us

-of justice guides us to make the responsible choice.
+to make the responsible choice.

 No one person is the founder of VHEMT.
-Les U. Knight gave the name "Voluntary Human Extinction Movement" to a philosophy or worldview which has existed for as long as humans have been sapient.
-It's an awareness which has been arrived at independently in many places throughout history, but had become lost amid societies' pronatalism.
+Les U. Knight gave the name “Voluntary Human Extinction Movement” to a philosophy or worldview which has existed for as long as humans have been sapient.
+It’s an awareness which has been arrived at independently in many places throughout history, but had become lost amid societies’ natalism.

 Like millions of other people, Les followed a simple train of logic, guided by love, and arrived at the conclusion that Gaia would be better off without humans.
 He could be considered the finder, having identified The Movement by giving it a name, though each of us finds the truth for ourselves.

-for The Movement, no one can speak for all VHEMT Volunteers.
-There is
+Although Les has become known internationally as a spokesperson for The Movement, no one can speak for all VHEMT Volunteers.
+There is no official position on issues beyond what is implied in the name of The Movement.

-Today's children are tomorrow's destiny.
-Our children have the potential for achieving the awareness needed to reverse civilization's direction and begin restoring Earth's biosphere.
-Most could use our help in realizing their full potentials
+Today’s children are tomorrow’s destiny.
+Our children have the potential for achieving the awareness needed to reverse civilization’s direction and begin restoring Earth’s biosphere.
+Most could use our help in realizing their full potentials.

-Naturally.
-You won't be alone.
+Naturally you’re welcome to join, and you won’t be alone.
 When people gain the VHEMT perspective, they decide to add no more to the existing human family.
-They don't pressure their children to give them grandchildren and might encourage them to make a responsible choice with their fertility.
+They don’t pressure their children to give them grandchildren and might encourage them to make a responsible choice with their fertility.

 There is no reason to feel guilty about the past.
-Guilt doesn't lead to positive solutions.
-Being VHEMT has nothing to do with the past.
-It's the future of life on Earth that Volunteers want to preserve.
+Guilt doesn’t lead to positive solutions.
+Being VHEMT has little to do with the past.
+It’s the future of life on Earth that Volunteers want to preserve.

 At first glance, some people assume that VHEMT Volunteers and Supporters must hate people and that we want everyone to commit suicide or become victims of mass murder.
 It's easy to forget that another way to bring about a reduction in our numbers is to simply stop making more of us.
 Making babies seems to be a blind spot in our outlooks on life.